 Step 2: Researching existing online conversations

 Questions to ask yourself; Are people scattered throughout the web looking for a place to call home?
 Basically are conversations sprinkled throughout the web?

-If the answer is yes, then is there enough passion to create a community around the topic or industry you want to build community around?
+If the answer is yes, then is there enough passion to create a community around the topic or industry you want to build a community around?
 If strong communities already exist, how can you join them as a welcomed member?

 You also need to define what groups of people will benefit from your community objectives.
 Are you looking for moms? dads? young professionals? geeks? entrepreneurs? financial wizards? and so on and so on.
 There are a lot of strange people on the web.
 When building your community it is in your best interest that you have defined who you are looking for vs opening the door to anyone looking for you.

 At this point, decisions need to be made about whether or not to build your own branded community, support the goals of existing communities, or both.